Image: P G Petchey | ©

 The Grafton

 The Grafton was a small schooner hired by a group of traders from Sydney, Australia in 1863 to prospect for tin and attempt some sealing on Campbell Island.
-Captain Thomas Musgrave (from America) was the nephew of one of the traders, and Francois Raynal (from France) was their representative on the voyage.
+Captain Thomas Musgrave (from England) was the nephew of one of the traders, and Francois Raynal (from France) was their representative on the voyage.
 Also on board were Norwegian seaman, Alexander McLaren (known as Alick); English seaman, George Harris; and Portuguese cook, Henry Forgés.

 The five spent a month at Campbell Island but were disheartened by the lack of tin and the scant sea lions.
 On 29 December they set sail for Sydney via the Auckland Islands, entering Carnley Harbour on 1 January.
 The weather deteriorated rapidly and a night of rough seas caused one anchor chain to break.
 The other anchor dragged until the vessel was grounded on 3 January 1864, near to the shore.